ahoaglen3-dotcom/ahoaglen3-dotcom.github.io/index.md

 ## About Me

+Greetings,

 I'm Professor Amanda Hoaglen.
 Thank you for visiting my webpage.
 Please view my resume, portfolio of writing samples, and links to organizations that I work with or support.

-My Course Objectives and Learning Centered Statement
+##My Course Objectives and Learning Centered Statement

 By providing you with an abundance of resources, context, and information, my students' critical thinking abilities and communication skills will vastly expand.
 I want my students to become informed and educated citizens.
 I want them to experience enlightenment.

-About Professor Hoaglen
+##About Professor Hoaglen

 A graduate of Rollins College, I earned my Master of Liberal Studies in 2009 and Bachelor of Arts in Humanities in 2004.
 To further my content knowledge, I completed a Masters of Arts degree in English Literature at the University of West Florida in 2023.